A Short History

 1876 A railway platform is built at the Crushers.

-1876 Mining entrepreneur John Britty North and former MP and butcher James Henry Neale squabble over boundaries of land portions at the Crushers that they are seeking to acquire on the basis of terra nullius, ‘no one’s land’ (Crown Land Acts 1861).
+1876 Mining entrepreneur John Britty North and former butcher-cum-MP James Henry Neale squabble over boundaries of land portions at the Crushers that they seek to acquire on the basis of terra nullius, ‘no one’s land’ (Crown Land Acts 1861).

 1877 James Neale acquires 400 acres in land grants including 50 free acres for his military service and 350 acres at £1 per acre.
 He pays 25% deposit with an interest-free period of three years to repay the remainder.
 The land covers much of modern Katoomba and some of Leura.
 Neale also wins the boundary dispute on the proviso he allows John North access through his land to transport coal to the rail line.